IN42Developers/IN42/README.md

 <br>

-_**If you are not on a school PC you may be able to just use the Node Package Manager.
-With npm you can install nvm which has NodeJS included.**_
+_In the case you're not working from a school computer, just use the Node package manager.
+Get nvm from there and you have node already included._

 <br>